amateeraasu/API_Weather/README.md

-# Weather API Script
+# API_Weather

-This repository contains a simple Python script (`API_Weather.py`) that allows you to fetch current weather information using the OpenWeatherMap API.
+This repository contains a Jupyter Notebook (`API_Weather.ipynb`) that allows you to fetch current weather information using the OpenWeatherMap API.

 ## Features

 * **Current Weather Data:** Retrieves current temperature and weather description for a specified location.
-* **User Input:** Prompts the user to enter the city, state code, and country code for the desired weather forecast.
+* **Interactive Input:** Utilizes Jupyter's interactive capabilities to prompt the user for city, state code, and country code.
 * **Error Handling:** Provides informative messages for successful requests or API errors.

 ## Getting Started

 ### Prerequisites

-Before running the script, you'll need the following:
+Before running the notebook, you'll need the following:

 * Python 3.x installed.
+* Jupyter Notebook installed.
+You can install it using pip:
+    ```bash
+    pip install notebook
+    ```
 * `requests` library: You can install it using pip:
     ```bash
     pip install requests